Abhisri436/spam-_classification_model_evaluation/README.md

 ## 📂 Dataset

 - Dataset files: `train.csv` and `test.csv` (already included in this repository).
-- Each row represents frequency counts for 1364 unique words, plus a binary `label` column indicating spam (1) or ham (0).
+- Each row represents frequency counts for 1364 unique words, plus a binary `label` column indicating spam (1) or not (0).

 ## 📁 Files Included